Joseph7e/Genome-Sequencing-and-Comparative-Genomic-Analysis/README.md

 + Submodule 1, **Introduction to genome sequence and assembly** provides an introduction to how genome sequenicng data is generated, with a focus on Illumina next-generation sequenicng platforms.
 The submodule starts working with the sequencing data, covering the download of data from public repositories, common quality control steps, and ends with assembly of the sequencing data.

-+ Submodule 2, **Assembly Assessment and Annotation** teaches you how to assess the quality of a *de novo* genome assembly and introduces importantant bionformatic tools.
++ Submodule 2, **Assembly Assessment and Annotation** teaches you how to assess the quality of a *de novo* genome assembly and introduces importantant bionformatic tools and file formars.
 This is a crucial step to ensure high qulaiyt data goes into the comparative genomics module.
 This submodule ends with a lesson on genome annotation.

 + Submodule 3, **NextFlow automation** Reproducability and scalability are crucial in bionformatics, especially in analyses that include large numbers of genome datasets.
 In this module we process many datasets through the same workflow covered in submodules 1 and 2.